inesAbdelhak/PokedexChallenge/README.md

 # Presentation

-This web application was created using Vue.js (Vue 3) as part of a recruitment process.
+This web application was created using Vue.js (Vue 3).
 For the moment, it hasn't been finalised due to lack of time, but I have every intention of pursuing this project and continuing my personal training with Vue.js and why not React too :)

 # Overview